All Episodes

 That answer is yes.

-So to the chagrin of those seeking to perpetuate the Obama agenda and the Obama presidency beyond one term, the Tea Party Town Hall passions are firing on all cylinders.
+So to the chagrin of those seeking to perpetuate the Obama agenda and the Obama presidency beyond one term, the Tea Party town hall passions are firing on all cylinders.

-And um but unified by one thing revulsion at the status quo of the last ten months.
+They involve a lot of people of very different stripes, but unified by one thing, revulsion at the status quo of the last 10 months.

-Or sufficient revulsion at a sufficient portion of it to want to bring about dare I invoke this word, change.
+Or sufficient revulsion at a sufficient portion of it to want to bring about, dare I invoke this word, change.

-Let's return to your calls on the Rush Limbaugh Show.
+All right, let's return to your calls on the Rush Limbaugh Show.

-I'm Mark Davis, filling in today, Mark Stein tomorrow.
+I'm Mark Davis filling in today.

 Let's go to Union City, Tennessee.

-Hey, Jennifer, Mark Davison for Rush.
+Hey, Jennifer, Mark Davis in Farush.

 How are you?